-The following table summarizes the Foundation's assets, which are measured at fair value on a recurring basis as of December 31, 2017.
+The following table summarizes the Foundation's assets, which are measured at fair value on a recurring basis as of December 31, 2018.

+Total Level 1

+Investments:

-Total Level 1 Investments: Investments valued using a net asset value per share practical expedient \$ 183,245,224 \$ - Money market fund 288,595 288,595 Total investments at fair value \$ 183,533,819 \$ 288,595
+Investments valued using a net asset value per

+share practical expedient \$165,854,493 \$ -

+Money market fund 294,353 294,353

+Total investments at fair value \$166,148,846 \$ 294,353

 The money market fund is classified as a Level 1 instrument as it is actively traded on a public exchange.
-The investments can be redeemed daily with no notice period, and there are no unfunded commitments at December 31, 2017.
+The investments can be redeemed daily with no notice period, and there are no unfunded commitments at December 31, 2018.

-Note 2.
+Note 3.
 Fair Value Measurements and Investments (Continued)

-The Foundation invests in four different funds that comprise the \$183,245,224 in the above table.
+The Foundation invests in five different funds that comprise the \$165,854,493 in the above table.
 The fund objectives are detailed as follows:

-Objective Total The investment objective of the fund is to seek an investment return that approximates as closely as practicable, before expenses, the performance of the Bloomberg Barclays U.S. 1-3 Year Government/Credit Bond Index over the long-term. \$ 155,257,297 The investment objective of the fund is to provide long-term total return, which includes capital appreciation and income.
+Objective Total The investment objective of the fund is to seek an investment return that approximates as closely as practicable, before expenses, the performance of the Bloomberg Barclays U.S. 1-3 Year Government/Credit Bond Index over the long-term. \$ 92,102,114 The investment objective of the fund is to provide long-term total return, which includes capital appreciation and income.
 The benchmark for the fund is the MSCI World Index.
-11,170,042 The investment objective of the fund is to approximate as closely as practicable, before expenses, the performance of the Russell 3000 [®] Index over the long-term.
-9,413,396 The investment objective of the fund is to provide long-term total return, which includes capital appreciation and income.
+9,327,557 The investment objective of the fund is to seek an investment return that approximates as closely as practicable, before expenses, the performance of the Bloomberg Barclays U.S. Aggregate Bond Index over the long-term.
+50,899,788 The investment objective of the fund is to approximate as closely as practicable, before expenses, the performance of the Russell 3000 [®] Index over the long-ter rm.
+7,581,363 The investment objective of the fund is to provide long-term total return, which includes capital appreciation and income.
 The benchmark for the fund is the MSCI EAFE Index.
-7,404,489 \$ 183,245,224 Note 3.
-Property and Equipment Property and equipment at December 31, 2017, consisted of the following: Computer equipment Software \$ 21,642 28,343 Total property and equipment Accumulated depreciation 49,985 (17,753)
+5,943,671 \$165,854,493 The following schedule summarizes investment loss for the year ended December ər 31, 2018: Interest and dividends \$ 199 5.367